-If you’re on the hunt for a place to go on an epic road trip – Iceland it is.
-If you’re a lover of nature, adventure, beautiful landscapes… and sheep – driving the Iceland ring road will be the trip of a lifetime.
+If you’re on the hunt for a place to go on an epic road trip ⏤ Iceland it is.
+If you’re a lover of nature, adventure, and beautiful landscapes (and sheep) driving the Iceland ring road will be the trip of a lifetime.

-My road trip went 100% to plan and was one of the most amazing experiences from my travels.
+My road trip went 100% to plan and was one of the most amazing experiences of my travels.
 I’m going to start off by saying that I did not drive the entire loop.
-I started in Reykjavik and finished in Akureyri – 3/4 of the country.
+I started in Reykjavik and finished in Akureyri ⏤ 3/4 of the country.
 Not too bad though huh?

 Day one of the road trip will 99% of the time begin in Reykjavik.
 The only international airport in the country is here, so that is definitely the place where the magic will start.

 TIP – Before you go to Iceland, check the road conditions!
 Depending on where you want to go and the time of year, there are areas where 4X4’s are necessary.
 I drove around the ring road in a Volkswagen Golf, and was perfectly fine.
 But you’re better to be safe than sorry!

 The drive from Keflavik International Airport to Reykjavik is 45 minutes.
 A very easy drive to and from the airport.
 Signs are very easy to follow thank goodness!
 The best part is that you’ll drive straight past the iconic Blue Lagoon, a great place to relax after an uncomfortable flight, especially if it was a long one.